 Who is doing what?
 And when?
 What does it require and what depends on it?
-Who can do it?
 Who has to do it?
 And who signs off what's being done?
 All those questions can be grouped together into one concept: Workflow.

 "Workflow" is one of those terms that gets discussed a lot among newsroom technology types, but workflow means many things to many people.